-A radiology associates degree is the most common route to becoming a Radiologic Technologist, Ultrasound Technician, or Nuclear Medicine Technologist.
-An associates degree in radiology will provide you with a solid educational foundation in the fundamentals of radiology and will prepare you for certification.
+A radiology associate degree is the most common route to becoming a Radiologic Technologist, Ultrasound Technician, or Nuclear Medicine Technologist.
+An associate degree in radiology will provide you with a solid educational foundation in the fundamentals of radiology and will prepare you for certification.

 Many schools prefer students who have taken math and science courses in high school; however, do not assume that you are not eligible if you have limited math and science education.

 Yes, almost all radiology programs offer on the job training or job shadowing with a radiologic technologist